The Child Dreamer:

 “You’re only another burden I have to carry.
 Don’t I have enough to deal with?”

 One evening, before his last trip with Lorcan, he left his precious journal, open, on the table of our home.
 Although I knew I shouldn’t read his private thoughts, I wanted to know how to help my husband, the man I was in love with.
 As each page turned, I felt the rage, I felt the hatred, I felt the disgust.
 He was a proud man, who was disgusted with his life.
-Only finding solace in the deeds of the Land of the Dead and his time with Lorcan.
+Only finding solace in the deeds of the Fade or Land of the Dead, as he called it.
+And his time with Lorcan.

 And here we are.
 My children, nearly grown.
 My husband, dead.
 This house, once filled with love, is now filled with false security and a darkness I cannot fight.